 Client: Bricks and mortar retailer.

-In a effort to compete with on-line sales, the client had introduced a product line which was not sold on the web.
-They did not take into account that this new product line had a much lower profit margin and they were not able to raise the sale price.
+In an effort to compete with online sales, our client had introduced a new product line that was not sold on the web.
+They had not taken into account that this new product line had a much lower profit margin and they were not able to raise the sale price.
 Sales were strong and this new line cannibalized their other sales, leading to profitability issues.

-Analysing the company statement of accounts revealed the increasing cost of sales, and this was then traced back to the new product line.
-Using this data, the leadership team conducted several brainstorming sessions to generate options, which were reviewed for impact on customer loyalty, staff acceptance and profitability.
+Analyzing the company statement of accounts revealed an increase in the cost of sales, and this was then traced back to the new product line.
+Using this data, the leadership team conducted several brainstorming sessions to generate options, which were reviewed for impact on customer loyalty, staff acceptance, and profitability.

 This change resulted in annual savings of over $200,000 and product sales remained as strong overall, despite facing more on-line competition.